fpigeonjr/myBlog/content/posts/2017-02-25-Goals/index.md

 date: 2017-02-25
 cover: ./coast.jpg
 language: en
-imageTw: ./coast.jpg
+imageTw: ./goals-for-2017-tw.png
-imageFb: ./coast.jpg
+imageFb: ./goals-for-2017-fb.png
 generate-card: true
 tags:
   - goals
   - commitment
   - resources
   - roadmaps
 ---

 ## Everyone has goals

 As we started a new year, it seems like everyone was talking about setting new years' resolutions.
 A few months into the year many lose focus on what they wanted to achieve.

-So I am going to write them down here on my blog so I can stay commited to them and look back __in case I get lost along the way__.
+So I am going to write them down here on my blog so I can stay commited to them and look back **in case I get lost along the way**.

 ### Spiritual

 Start with putting God first.
 I want to attend church weekly and attend a bible study.

-> Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need. <br>
-> **Matthew 6:33**
+> Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need. <br> > **Matthew 6:33**

 ### Family